Search

 6

-International Students on F-1 Visas: International nonimmigrant (F-1) students must be continuously enrolled and can choose Options 1, 4, 5, or 6.
+International Students on F-1 Visas: International nonimmigrant (F-1) students must be continuously enrolled full time and on-ground, and can choose Options 1, 4, 5, or 6.
 Option 3 can be chosen if the second term is the student's initial term of enrollment.
 Option 2 can be chosen if the first term is the student's last term of enrollment.
 Students should consult with their advisor to ensure they meet minimum enrollment requirements.
+If an international nonimmigrant (F-1) graduate student has otherwise met the full-time on-ground enrollment requirement, they may supplement their enrollment with an online class.

 Financial Aid and Loans: Graduate students should consult with their Financial Aid counselor to ensure they are meeting minimum enrollment requirements for financial aid and/or loan programs.